 Add some Toronto Maple Leafs Memorabilia to your hockey collection with this 1963 'No Practice Tomorrow' frame!

-A classic shot of Toronto Maple Leafs’ coach, George “Punch” Imlach, writing “No Practice Tomorrow” on the locker room blackboard shortly after the Leafs beat the Montreal Canadiens to win the 1963 Stanley Cup.
+A classic shot of Toronto Maple Leafs’ coach, George “Punch” Imlach, enjoying some time with the Stanley Cup shortly after the Leafs beat the Montreal Canadiens to win the 1963 Stanley Cup.
 Imlach earned his curious nickname during his junior playing career.
-After an elbow knocked him cold, he’s said to have jumped to his feet and taking a swing at the team trainer who’d come out onto the ice to help him.
+After an elbow knocked him cold, he’s said to have jumped to his feet and taking a swing at the team trainer who’d come out onto the ice to help him!

 This historical image is complete with white faux matting.
 The print is framed by a 14” x 18” x ¾ high-quality MDF black frame with a glass front panel.
 The frame comes equipped with pre-mounted hooks so it is conveniently ready-to-hang.
 The piece ships with a protective acrylic cover to minimize breakage and increase the lifespan of your product.

 - Exclusive to the Hockey Hall of Fame